vizdata-f21/project-1-dorian_s_gs/proposal/proposal.md

 unique combinations such as ads that included both sex appeal and animals.

-The dataset contains 247 different superbowl ads.
-Additionally, there are different types of variables included in this dataset.
+There are different types of variables included in this dataset.
 7 of them are integers, including the `view_count`, `like_count`, `dislike_count`.
 10 variables are characters, including `brand`, `title`, and `description`.
 7 variables are logical, which shows either `TRUE` or `FALSE` for some categories, including whether or not the ad is funny, patriotic, includes animals, and includes sex.
 These logical variables were determined by the FiveThirtyEight team as they watched all of the advertisements.

 ## Why this dataset?